learn-co-curriculum/review-map-state-to-props-readme/README.md

 you a for your eyes only peek at the sordid underworld of `connect()` and `mapStateToProps()`.

-## Get situated with the codebase changes
+## Get situated with the codebase

-Now, we made some changes to the codebase, mainly to help make this walkthrough a little easier to digest.
-If you open up the file `shoppingListItemReducer` the first thing you'll see is that we now have two branches in our case statement;
-our reducer now responds to the action types 'INCREASE_COUNT_OF_ITEMS' and 'INCREASE_COUNT_OF_USERS'.
-We did this to make our state slightly more complex.
-You'll notice at the top of our __shoppingListItemReducer__ that we added a new key to our initial state called users, and populated it with an initial string to represent a user.
-You can also see that we removed the calls to console.log in the reducer, as we already have __Redux Devtools__ set up.

-The next set of changes comes in `./src/App.js` where you can see that we have added a new button to increase the count of users.
-It does the same thing as our other button, but this time calls a callback which dispatches an action to change the part of the state related to users instead of items.

-Finally, at the bottom of the file, inside the `mapStateToProps()` function you can see we placed a debugger.
+For this walkthrough we will be using a simplified shopping list app as our example.
+If you open up the `shoppingListItemReducer` file, you will see that our reducer responds to two action types: 'INCREASE_COUNT_OF_ITEMS' and 'INCREASE_COUNT_OF_USERS'.
+At the top of the reducer you can see that the initial state includes two keys: the 'items' key points to an empty array, while the 'users' key points to an array that contains a string representing a user.

+Next, let's look at `./src/App.js`.
+Here you'll see that we are rendering two
+buttons: one to increase the count of items and one to increase the count of users.
+The two buttons do the same thing, but affect different parts of the state.

+Finally, note in the `mapStateToProps()` function that we are currently passing only the items portion of state to our component, and, in our `render()` function, the count of items is the only thing being rendered to the page.
+We have done this intentionally to help explore how everything works.

 Ok, now that you're a little better situated, let's start our exploration.
+To help us, we've placed a debugger inside the `mapStateToProps()` function.

 ## Deeper explanation of mapStateToProps

 Remember that we encounter mapStateToProps when using the connect function.
 In the current codebase, we have the code:

 ```javascript
 // ./src/App.js